-Self-driving cars are a hot topic these days.
-They are part of an uncertain future, but automakers already have signaled they are constantly moving to a day when at least some of us won't drive at all.
+Self-driving cars are part of an uncertain future, but automakers have signaled they are constantly moving to a day when at least some of us won't drive at all.

 Along the way, automakers will offer various levels of self-driving capability.
 Just what are those levels and how are they defined?
 We are here to help.